-Morinaga Milk is supporting female workers as part of its diversity promotion efforts.
+Morinaga Milk is supporting female workers as part of its diversity and inclusion promotion efforts.
 This support includes training programs such as "Female Leader Training" and the "Work × Child-raising Power-Up Seminar" to support employees seeking to advance in their careers and employees seeking to balance the demands of work and caring for children.
-Morinaga Milk is also examining mechanisms and tools to promote the engagement of female workers who return to their workplaces after childcare leave.
+Morinaga Milk is also examining mechanisms and tools to promote the engagement of female workers who return to their workplaces after childcare leave and, from 2021, the flextime system and the reduced-hours work system can be used together.

-Morinaga Milk is now working on the first phase of an action plan for compliance with the "Act on Promotion of the Women's Participation and Advancement in the Workplace".
+Morinaga Milk is now working on the second phase of an action plan for compliance with the "Act on Promotion of the Women's Participation and Advancement in the Workplace," with a goal of achieving 80 female managers by 2026.

-Results for Support for Female Workers
+Results for Support for Female Workers (as of April 1 each year)